Arboriculturists positively impact the countryside and green spaces of towns and cities by protecting and caring for trees

 - prune tree growth away from electrical cables and public access routes - where necessary

 - advise on suitable trees for development sites.

 - Entry-level jobs such as graduate/assistant/technician arboriculturist, arborist and arborist craftsperson, attract starting salaries of around £20,000.

 - Skilled and senior aborists, arboriculturists, arboricultural officers and tree officers with a few years' experience can expect a salary in the region of £30,000 to £45,000.

 - Some entry-level positions are short term only and may be paid weekly or even on a daily rate.
 Salaries vary depending on experience, the type of work and the location.
 Managerial and consultancy roles offer the highest salaries, as do jobs in the South East.

 Income figures are intended as a guide only.

-Hours vary according to the nature of the employer, the contract, location of the job or employer, and whether or not you are self-employed.
-It is not uncommon to work evenings and weekends.
+Hours vary according to the nature of the employer, the contract, location of the job or employer, and whether you're self-employed.
+It's not uncommon to work evenings and weekends.
 Part-time work is more likely in the public sector.

 What to expect

-- Self-employment and freelance work are often possible.
-This is mainly at contractor level, with a high demand for skilled tree climbers, and at consultant level (possible after developing specialist knowledge and gaining adequate experience).
+- Working in a self-employed or freelance capacity is often possible.
+This is usually at contractor level, with a high demand for skilled tree climbers or at consultant level for those who have developed the necessary specialist knowledge and experience.